gunjansarma/gunjansarma/README.md

 # Hey 👋, I'm Gunjan Sarma!

-Hi, I'm Gunjan, an enthusiastic Data Scientist and Machine Learning Engineer.
+Hi, I'm Gunjan, an enthusiastic Data Scientist and Machine Learning Engineer, initially a student of Physics.
 My passion lies in analyzing data, building predictive models, and implementing deep learning algorithms.
 When I work on a project, I focus on deriving insights, optimizing models, and ensuring high code quality.

 I have worked on various projects involving machine learning, deep learning, and data analysis.
 Additionally, I have experience in freelancing, where I collaborate with clients to solve complex problems using data-driven approaches.